-EDITOR Martha Maas, The Ohio State University REVIEW EDITOR Kenton T. Meyer, Curtis Institute of Music
+EDITOR Arthur Lawrence, Manhattan School of Music REVIEW EDITOR Kenton T. Meyer, Curtis Institute of Music

 NEWSLETTER

 EDITOR André P. Larson, University of South Dakota

 The American Musical Instrument Society (AMIS) is an international organization founded in 1971 to promote the study of the history, design, and use of musical instruments in all cultures and from all periods.